-Afghan refugees constitute the largest refugee population in the world, as well as one of its most protracted situations.
+Afghan refugees constitute the second largest refugee population in the world, as well as the largest protracted refugee situation under UNHCR's mandate.
+After thirty five years of protracted displacement, they still represent more than one fifth of the global refugee population and forty per cent of the world's protracted caseload.
 The regional Solutions Strategy for Afghan Refugees (SSAR), developed in response to these circumstances by the Islamic Republics of Afghanistan, Iran and Pakistan with the support of the United Nations High Commissioner for Refugees (UNHCR), seeks to identify and implement comprehensive solutions for Afghan refugees in the region.
-As part of this ongoing effort, a portfolio of proposed projects was jointly prepared by the three Governments in the region along with UN agencies, intergovernmental organizations, and international and national non-governmental organizations (NGOs).
-The portfolio offers a unique, integrated framework for multilateral cooperation and coordination in each country, both to address the needs of Afghan refugees and to advance solutions.
+As part of this ongoing effort, portfolios of proposed projects were jointly prepared by the three Governments in the region along with UN agencies, intergovernmental organizations, and international and national non-governmental organizations (NGOs).
+The portfolios offer a unique, integrated framework for multilateral cooperation and coordination in each country, both to address the needs of Afghan refugees and to advance solutions.

-Priority in these proposed projects will be given to empowering young people through education and skills training.
-In this undertaking, the aim will be to enable these individuals to contribute positively to the overall development of their home country upon return, to their country of asylum pending repatriation, or to another country following resettlement.
+Priority in these proposed projects is given to empowering young people through inter-linked interventions in the areas of education, skills training and livelihoods support.
+In this undertaking, the aim is to enable these individuals to contribute positively to the overall development of their home country upon return, to their country of asylum pending repatriation, or to another country following resettlement.

 Within the framework of the Solutions Strategy in Pakistan, the portfolio of proposed projects is designed around the interlinked sectors of education, health and livelihoods.
 It offers an opportunity to enhance partnerships with development-oriented agencies and to facilitate donor engagement and resource mobilization.
 The portfolio is a result of extensive consultations with interested stakeholders and draws on a number of needs assessments conducted by the Government of Pakistan, UN agencies, and national and international NGOs (participating as implementing partners of UN agencies).
-The criteria for the inclusion of projects were further discussed between the authorities of Pakistan and UNHCR, with a focus on sustainability, impact, and beneficiary outreach to both Afghan refugees and host communities.
+The criteria for the inclusion of projects were further discussed between the authorities of Pakistan and UNHCR, with a focus on sustainability, impact, and beneficiary outreach to both Afghan refugees and host communities.2